Teaching traditional Ukrainian animal communication with Ellie. Visit my pet training page!

 I also bring to this book my background as a professional storyteller/actor/singer, instructor for Victoria School of Writing, business features writer for The Winnipeg Gazette, and humour columnist for Women in Music.

-My poem "The Horsewoman of Chornobyl" was chosen by national Ukrainian magazine Nasha Doroha to commemorate the anniversary of this disaster.
-It is proudly included in Baba's Kitchen.
+My poem "The Horsewoman of Chornobyl" was chosen by national Ukrainian magazine Nasha Doroha to commemorate the anniversary of this disaster, yet another of Russia's genocidal strategies against us.
+It is included in Baba's Kitchen

 I asked for audience feedback at Vancouver Poetry Slam, the Shadbolt Centre, Organic Islands Festival, Puente Theatre and various storytelling societies.
 The latter's director, Lina de Guevara, mentored my storytelling.

 I also have performance credits from: Bravo TV, CBC National, Victoria Shakespeare Society and SOCAN/ASCAP.
-I am a former member of the Montreal Jubilation Gospel Choir, and have twice been a guest singer with the Harlem Gospel Choir and the New Orleans Dirty Dozen.
+I am a former member of the Montreal Jubilation Gospel Choir, and have twice been a guest singer with the New Orleans Dirty Dozen and the Harlem Gospel Choir.
+For the latter, I was the guest duet partner for Artistic Director Eric Dozier's debut album.

 I love performing the stories from Baba's Kitchen, as much as I enjoyed writing it.
 Performance reviews are on the same page as book reviews.
 I perform at libraries (including at a special event in coordination with the University of Alberta's Ukrainian studies department), cultural centres, theatres, festivals and service clubs/non profits, including the Victoria Film Commission.
-As an an avid environmentalist and Land Claims ally, I introduced David Suzuki at Tsleil-Waututh long house and led the successful campaign to save a small urban forest in Victoria, BC.
+As an an avid environmentalist and Land Claims ally, I've volunteered with United Native Nations, with whom I worked in solidarity with the Mohawk Resistance, was on the front lines at the Lil'Wat stand off and privileged to introduce David Suzuki at Tsleil-Waututh long house.
+I led the campaign to save a small urban forest in Fernwood, and hold the national record for petitions to stop the barbaric practice of horse slaughter.
+I persuaded my MP to table this in the House of Commons.

 You will find my reviews here.